Li-Jinjie/Li-Jinjie.github.io/_Projects/Detection and Tracking of Abnormal Behaviors.md

 The code for the YOLOv3 algorithm and the Deep Sort algorithm refer to the following repositories: [Https://github.com/Qidian213/deep_sort_yolov3](Https://github.com/Qidian213/deep_sort_yolov3), [Https://github.com/YunYang1994/tensorflow-yolov3](Https://github.com/YunYang1994/tensorflow-yolov3) and [Https://github.com/nwojke/deep_sort](Https://github.com/nwojke/deep_sort).
 Thanks very much for these projects!
 I hope that one day, I can contribute to the open-source community like them.

-I am currently training a classifier to try to identify the three  behaviors of falling, running, and standing based on target detection.
+I tried to train a classifier to try to identify the falling behaviors based on target detection.
+However, my samples gathered from YouTube results in poor generalization performance.

 P.S.
 I found that YunYang posted a code analysis of YOLOV3.
 If you are interested, you can move to: [https://github.com/YunYang1994/CodeFun/blob/master/005-paper_reading/YOLOv3.md](https://github.com/YunYang1994/CodeFun/blob/master/005-paper_reading/YOLOv3.md)